21 Rude Things People Will Do at Your Wedding

 I was honestly shocked to learn this is a thing.
 And let me be very clear: I’m not saying that you need to buy the most expensive thing on someone’s registry.
 A sentimental, handmade card would suffice.
 But some of our wedding guests gave us nothing.
 Nothing.
 They literally came to the wedding, drank a ton of free booze, ate lots of free appetizers, had a nice free dinner, took free portraits, drank more free booze but didn't bother to mail us a measly card.

 Disregard Assigned Seating

 Trust me, no one creates a seating chart just for fun.
-It’s absolutely awful, but super important to ensure that family sits close to the wedding party, that guests with disabilities have close access to things, and many other factors that you won’t understand until you have to make your own seating chart.
+It’s a chore, but super important to ensure that family sits close to the wedding party, that guests with disabilities have close access to things, and many other factors that you won’t understand until you have to make your own seating chart.
 Your opinion of where you should sit doesn’t matter.
 You can make small talk with strangers for one (free!) dinner.

 Not Wait to be Called for Dinner

 If you do a buffet-style dinner reception, it’s common for the DJ or wedding coordinator to let different tables know when it’s their turn to get up and get food.
 This is done in waves so that a large line doesn’t back up.
 Typically, elderly people, family and people in the wedding party go through the line first.
 So, if you cut the line or the table order, you’re basically saying you’re more important than the bride’s octogenarian grandmother.
 By all means, cut her in line because you had too many drinks during cocktail hour and you’re starving.
 She won’t mind standing a bit longer even though she has a bad hip.
 It’s no big deal.